fontanf/knapsacksolver/README.md

 Classical and state of the art algorithm implementations for the Knapsack Problem.
 Most algorithms are detailed in the "Knapsack Problem" book (Kellerer et al., 2004).
 These implementations of `minknap` and `minknap_combo` are the best **free** knapsack solvers I am aware of (Pisinger's codes are not free).

+Note: the code of `minknap` with all its optimizations is rather complex.
+I tried to test it to the best of my ability, however, some bugs might remain.
+If you wish to use it, do not hesitate to compare the returned values with a simpler algorithm like `opt_bellman_array` during development phase.
+If you find an instance (preferably a small one) for which two exact algorithms do not return the same value, please open an issue or contact me.

 ![knapsack](knapsack.png?raw=true "knapsack")

 [image source](https://commons.wikimedia.org/wiki/File:Knapsack.svg)

+## Usage (command line)

 This project uses Bazel https://bazel.build/